OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-09.md

 ## Hosea 9:2

-> Threshing floor and wine press will not feed them,
+> The threshing floor and wine press will not sustain them,
-> And the new wine will fail them.
+> And the new wine will disappoint them.

 ## Hosea 9:3

-> They will not remain in the Lord’s land,
+> They will not dwell in the Lord’s land,
 > But Ephraim will return to Egypt,
-> And in Assyria they will eat unclean food.
+> And in Assyria, they will consume impure food.

 ## Hosea 9:4